'Summer will be very close to normal': An epidemiologist's take on Polis' bold prediction

-DENVER — "I’m confident that summer will be very close to normal based on these vaccine [distribution] predictions that we have today," said Gov. Jared Polis during a press conference Tuesday afternoon.
+DENVER — "I’m confident that summer we'll be very close to normal based on these vaccine [distribution] predictions that we have today," said Gov. Jared Polis during a press conference Tuesday afternoon.

 Polis is confident most of the state will be vaccinated by May, which means Colorado could reach the crucial point of herd immunity that would get it out of the pandemic.